 1-2-2 Network Configuration with Other Devices

-With an NA-series PT, you use Ethernet or serial to connect to connected devices.
+With an NA-series PT, you use Ethernet to connect to connected devices.

-When connecting using Ethernet, you can connect an NJ/NX/NY-series Controller, PLC, or other device to Ethernet port 1 on the NA Unit with an Ethernet cable.
+You can connect an NJ/NX/NY-series Controller, PLC, or other device to Ethernet port 1 on the NA Unit with an Ethernet cable.